 Experience one of Philadelphia’s most iconic destinations.
 Enjoy luxurious shopping at designer and brand name shops, dine at gourmet restaurants or grab a quick bite at one of our casual eateries.
-It is here that you will also discover the elegant The Bellevue Hotel, The Sporting Club at The Bellevue and Artur Kirsh Salon and Spa all conveniently located under one roof alongside eleven floors of premier office space.
+It is here that you will also discover The Bellevue Hotel, The Sporting Club at The Bellevue and Artur Kirsh Salon and Spa all conveniently located under one roof alongside eleven floors of premier office space.

 Located in the heart of the city’s Theater District, The Bellevue is lovingly known as "The Grande Dame of Broad Street" and appears on the U.S. List of Registered Historical Places.
 The building’s French Renaissance architecture and stately sophistication provides visitors with a one-of-a-kind experience reminiscent of the early twentieth century.